kiliman/remix-single-fetch/README.md

 ### Using data

-The current `useLoaderData` and `useActionData` hooks currently expect the result to be JSON objects, so native types like `Date` will be treated as `string` via IntelliSense, but it is still actually a `Date`.
+The `useLoaderData` and `useActionData` hooks currently expect the result to be JSON objects, so native types like `Date` will be treated as `string` via IntelliSense, but it is still actually a `Date`.

 To make sure your types are accurate, I've created helper functions that return the correct type (`~/hooks`)